-Buses are also available for the route.
+If you like to travel by bus, it is a convenient option for the route.
 There are two options offering similar services.
 The Adirondack-Pine Hill Trailways bus and the line, both depart from the New York Port Authority and ends it's way in New Paltz.
 The bus ride ticket is $50 per passenger one way and the ride takes 2 hours.

 Driving to the location is also an option preferred by many.

 The roads do not require an experienced driver, but not all travelers are comfortable with driving in a foreign country.

 The drive from Midtown Manhattan takes about 2 hour 20 minutes, but given the traffic and events in the city, the main avenues and streets may be blocked and reorganized by the police.

 Driving in New York might result stressful for people who are not used to heavy traffic in big cities.
 But this situation only lasts until exiting the Metropolitan Area.
 Once you enter the routes, the whole traffic changes, becoming quite peaceful and enjoyable.
 There are two main routes available.
 The Interstate 87 road or the NY 17 West road.
 Both will take you to the Catskill Mountains and are equally long.

 Please note the NY 17 West has tolls.

 The Car rentals in New York for SUV vehicles starts around $70 per day depending on the model, with taxes included.

 Private Transfer Options

 The ride takes about 2h 30minutes, and saves you the stress of driving across New York City.